libhal-google/libhal/README.md

 ### Discussion

-Each interface in libembeddedhal uses the keyword `virtual` to support runtime polymorphism.
+Each interface in libhal uses the keyword `virtual` to support runtime polymorphism.
 There are consequences to using the `virtual` keyword such as the generation of a "vtable".
 This article
 [Demystifying virtual functions, Vtable and VPTR in